ethannicholas/panda-old/docs/annotations.md

 unsafe function.
-It is your job to ensure that a function tagged `@unsafeFunction` does not violate any of the compiler's assumptions by not modifying anything that could be potentially visible to the calling code, and be ok with the fact that repeated calls to the function could be folded together into a single call.
+It is your job to ensure that a function tagged `@unsafeFunction` does not violate any of the compiler's assumptions by not modifying anything that could be potentially visible to the calling code, and be ok with the fact that the compiler may eliminate some calls to the method.
+For example, in the following code:

+@SOURCE(
+    @unsafeFunction
+    function unsafe():Object {
+        Console.writeLine("calling unsafe!")
+        return "unsafe"
+    }

+    @class
+    method main() {
+        def result := unsafe()
+    }
+)

+The compiler is permitted to eliminate the call to `unsafe()` altogether, because the return value of the function is unused, and thus it is not necessary to actually call the function at all.
+Whether or not you see the `"calling unsafe!"` output may vary across compiler versions, settings, or the phase of the moon.

 <a name="external"></a>
 @external